sasjs/slides.sasjs.io/slides/devops.md

 ---
 # Why Do SAS Admins ❤️ It?

- - Nothing to install on the SAS server
+ - Nothing to install or provision on the SAS server
- - No SSH or special permissions (server OR desktop)
+ - No SSH nor special permissions needed anywhere
  - Nothing to configure, except:
      - Optional: Access to the target folder
      - Optional: Client / Secret (Viya)